arnab7070/custom-firebase-auth-ui/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have:

 - Node.js (v14 or later)
 - npm or yarn